brassica-collective/handbook/content/brassica/handbook/Howtos/supporter_guidelines.md

 [**Conduct Supporter roles**](../../agreements/supporter_agreement) are intended to help us distribute the labour of supporting each other to act in alignment with our [Conduct Agreement](../../agreements/conduct_agreement).

-The following guidelines outline our in-progress collection of tips & tools for learning when to ask for care and accountability support, and what to offer when we're asked for each of these specific forms of conduct support.
-We'll learn more about options we might ask for together over time, as each different supporter learns how to provide the specific supports we each ask for.
+The following guidelines outline our in-progress collection of tips & tools for learning when to ask for care and accountability support, and what to do when we're asked for each of these specific forms of support.

-Our initial processes focus on practising reaching out to ask for forms of support and responding to specific support requests (while outside scope, this may help us learn how to pay attention to when and how to offer specific forms of support as well).
+## When to Ask & Offer Support?

-## When and How to Request Support?
+Ask for support early and often, and respond to support requests generously.

-We are practising asking for support early and often so that we can prepare for when we need to support each other navigate higher consequence forms of conflict.
+By practising on small forms of support within the scope of our shared conduct expectations, we hope to build our collective capacity for supporting each to other navigate higher consequence forms of conflict.

-As a guide, we aim to reach out to each of our Supporters at least once an interval.
+Examples of low-consequence contexts we can practice seeking support include:
-Examples of some of the low-consequence contexts we can practice seeking support include:
+- When we experience feelings about how others are participating in the collective
-- when we experience feelings about how others are participating in the collective;
+- When we learn our ways of communicating impact others in ways we did not intend
-- when we learn that the way we're participating impacts others in ways we did not intend; and
+- When we have a minor disagreement we're unable to resolve directly with another participant

-- when we have a minor disagreement we're unable to resolve directly with another participant.
+We'll explore more options as we all begin to learn how to respond to specific support requests.
+For now, we encourage participants to reach out to each of our Supporters at least once an interval.
+To enable this, Conduct Supporters are expected to be available for up to 1hr of support for each supported participant per interval.

-### Identifying when to talk who, about what
+## Identifying who to talk to about what
 Who our Supporters are, and who we are supporting, will be visible on our RADicalise Participation Dashboard.

 While both types of support will be relevant for most situations, recognising which form of support is most useful when is part of what we're practising.